Oasis Taiwan Porridge – Idyllic Dining in the Park

 Fried Kang Kong with Chili and Belachan

-Fried Kang Kong (Chinese Kale) with Chili and Belachan
+Spicy Fried Kang Kong (Chinese Kale) with Chili and Belachan

-Another staple zi char dish for me would be fried kang kong (chinese kale) with chili and belachan (fermented ground shrimp).
+Another staple zi char dish for me would be fried kang kong (chinese kale) with chilli and belachan (fermented ground shrimp).
 I have had enough renditions to know that when it comes looking soupy like this, it ain’t gonna be good.
 And I was right.
 The entire dish was bland, forgettable and once again, disappointing.

 Sotong with Sambal

-Sotong (Calamari) with Sambal
+Spicy Sotong (Calamari) with Sambal

 Luckily, the sotong (calamari) with sambal fared much better.
-The sambal sauce had just the right amount of flavor and kick to satisfy a spicy food lover like myself.
+The sambal sauce had just the right amount of flavour and kick to satisfy a spicy food lover like myself.
 I would have preferred sotong rings though, and a bigger portion, please.

 Clay Pot Beancurd